> Folk Music > Songs > Bonnie Udny

 John got the present “wey o't” from John Jamieson, grieve at Pitgaveny.
 He has added a very pleasing “diddling” refrain.

 Jane Turriff sang Bonnie Udny, accompanying herself with harmonium, on her 1996 Springthyme album Singing Is Ma Life.
 She also sang it on the 1995 Greentrax anthology of songs from the Greig-Duncan Collection as performed at the Edinburgh International Festival, Folk Songs of North-East Scotland.
-The former album's notes commented:
+The notes on her album commented:

 A song which has been in my repertoire for a few years, this version of Bonny Udny is a mix of Lizzie Higgins' and Jane Turriff's versions.
 Bonny Udny has been sung by many source singers on the North East such as John Strachan, John Mearns, Daisy Chapman, John MacDonald and Jock Duncan.
 Peter Hall comments: “The theme and form of this songs facilitate its attachment to any locality, and versions are known under a variety of names: Yarmouth Is a Pretty Town, Bonny Portmore, The Boys of Kilkenny.”
 Bonny Udny, to me, highlights the universalism in folksong; the song, carrying the same message—love for an area and significant partner—can be found in Scotland, England and Ireland, linking the British oral tradition.